Skip to content

 The formula behind this

 Total = recruiter fee + training + (monthly salary × ramp months × 50%).
-Everything the calculator does is shown in the formula box below, so you can check the math against your own spreadsheet if you want.
+The calculator shows all steps in the formula box below, so you can check the math against your own spreadsheet if you want.

 When to revisit